andreas0x41/coding-tutorial-obsidian/content/Python/1 General/6 Variable.md

 You can find detailed examples and usage of the `global` and `nonlocal` [[Python/1 General/8 Keyword|keywords]] on the page about [[Python/2 Control Flow/5 Function#Variable Scope|functions]].

 # Type Hinting

-> [!todo]- not exam relevant
-> This topic is not exam relevant but good to no, so you can write cleaner code.

 Even though Python automatically picks datatypes of variables based on their value, it supports type annotations for variables.
 This makes it easier to understand their intended type and can even be used by some debuggers.
 The syntax for variable type hinting is `varName: datatype = value`.

 ```python